Social media can enhance your engagement with users and stakeholders. Identify the audience, purpose and platforms and design content for them.

 Get posts approved according to your organisation’s social media or communications policy.

-Australian Government employees must follow the Australian Public Service Commission social media guide.
+Australian Government employees must follow the Guidance for Australian Public Service Employees and Agencies.

 Content that you create as part of your work for the Australian Government becomes a record.
 Records provide evidence of what your organisation has done and why.